Bimodules and natural transformations for enriched $\infty$-categories: Natural Transformations

-Now suppose $\mathcal{V}$ is a \emph{symmetric} monoidal \icat{} compatible with small colimits.
-Then by \cite{enr}*{Corollary 4.3.16} and \cite{enr}*{Proposition 5.7.16} the \icats{} $\AlgCatV$ and $\CatIV$ are also symmetric monoidal, and the induced tensor products preserve colimits in each variable.
+Now suppose $\mathcal{V}$ is a presentably symmetric monoidal \icat{}, i.e. a symmetric monoidal \icat{} compatible with small colimits such that the underlying \icat{} is presentable.
+Then by \cite{enr}*{Corollary 4.3.16} and \cite{enr}*{Proposition 5.7.16} the \icats{} $\AlgCatV$ and $\CatIV$ are also presentably symmetric monoidal.
 This implies that $\AlgCatV$ and $\CatIV$ have internal Hom objects; we write $\mathcal{D}^{\mathcal{C}}$ for the internal Hom for maps $\mathcal{C} \to \mathcal{D}$ in $\AlgCatV$.